yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

      -d '{"message":"What is Spring Boot? please explain around 200 words?"}'
 ```

-Each time it is executed, the response may vary, but you can get results like those below.
+Each time it is executed, the response may vary, but you can expect results like those below.

 ```text
 Arrr, Spring Boot be a powerful framework fer buildin' Java applications with minimal fuss, savvy?